 It is important for people to be able to demonstrate peacefully and have their voices heard.
-We strongly encourage all participants – protestors, law enforcement, and members of the media – to follow these guidelines to stay safe and protect themselves from COVID-19 transmission if attending protests or demonstrations.
+We strongly encourage all participants — protestors, law enforcement, and members of the media — to follow these guidelines to protect themselves from COVID-19 transmission while attending protests or demonstrations.

 Maintain physical distancing.

 Whenever people gather in large numbers, there is a potential for the disease to spread.
-It’s important to maintain at least 6 feet of physical distancing or more.
-Shouting generates more aerosols and can spread the virus further, increasing COVID-19 transmission.
+It’s important to maintain at least 6 feet of physical distancing.
+Shouting can spread the virus farther, increasing COVID-19 transmission.
 Some police tactics, such as tear gas and pepper spray, could exacerbate the situation by prompting people to cough and gasp for air.
 We caution police that these tactics can lead to increased transmission of COVID-19.

 Wear a mask.